See It from My Perspective: How Language Affects Cultural Bias in Image Understanding: Results

 First, we note that base LLMs endow their VLMs with strengths in different tasks.
 When a Llama2-based model is better than the Baichuan2-based model in one split (West or East) for a particular task, it is generally better at the other split too.
-For example, in English, the Llama2-based models are better at object identification while Baichuan2-based models are better at visual question answering and art emotion classification.
+For example, in English, the Llama2-based models are better at object identification while Baichuan2-based models are better at art emotion classification.

-However, our focus is the bias of each model as measured by the ratio between its performance on a task's Western and Eastern splits (Equation \ref{eq:bias_equation}).
-For instance, a model with a bias of $1$ is unbiased while $2$ means it performs twice as well on the Western split.
-As our interest is in how bias changes with modeling choices, we measure the difference in bias between two comparable mLLaVA variants, calculating significance using a two-factor design \cite{krzywinski2014two}.
-Full results (with $p$ values) are in the Appendix, Table \ref{tab:mllava_scores}.
+However, our focus is bias as measured by the ratio between each model's scores on a task's Western and East Asian splits (Equation \ref{eq:bias_equation}).
+A model with a bias of $1$ is unbiased while $2$ means it performs twice as well on the Western split.
+To study how bias changes with our three language modeling choices, we measure the difference in bias between two comparable mLLaVA variants, calculating significance using a two-factor design \citep{krzywinski2014two}.
+We plot these reductions along the $x$-axis in Figures \ref{fig:mllava_bias_llm_reduction}, \ref{fig:mllava_bias_lang_reduction} and \ref{fig:mllava_bias_fusion_reduction}.
+Absolute scores (with $p$ values) are in the Appendix, Table \ref{tab:mllava_scores}.